-Travel the world through stories at the Dietrich Theater
+Gather up your family and friends and be prepared to travel the world through stories at the Dietrich Theater.

 On Saturday, Jan.
 19 at 11 a.m., storyteller Fiona Powell will sit at her spinning wheel and spin tales from around the globe.
 Powell has amassed over 150 stories in her head that she can readily tell, guided by her audience.